OspreyProject/Osprey/README.md

 Osprey routes every URL you visit to the protection providers you have enabled, using our privacy-respecting [proxy server](https://github.com/OspreyProject/OspreyProxy), ensuring that providers never see your real IP address or any personally identifiable information.

 Providers only see requests originating from the proxy server's IP address, which is shared by thousands of users, making it **impossible** for any provider to associate a URL lookup with you specifically.

-We also don't log any personally identifiable information, and we don't store any browsing history.
+We also don't log any personally identifiable information, and we don't store your browsing history.
+The one exception is transient false-positive monitoring: when a provider flags a site as malicious or phishing, the proxy keeps an in-memory record of what was checked (a domain, or a URL with query parameters stripped).
+It never includes your IP, never covers safe sites, and is never written to disk, so we can catch and correct mistaken blocks.
 Osprey is designed to be **privacy-first**, and we will never compromise that.

 ## Contact Us